CesareIurlaro/clips-project/README.md

 They are contained, as described above, in an ordered fact called `state`, which represents the **root** of the graph on which we perform the search in the states space.

 ## Modeling sub-problems
-Our sub-problems were divided into:
+Our sub-problems have been divided into:

 **1. TO**: subgraph with Turin (TO), Rome (RM) and Palermo (PA).
 We meet Turin object A needs by plane (`vehicle_6`) which is located in PA.